CullenDolan/AWS-SAA/services/networking.md

 ### Classic Load Balancer
 - HTTP(S) and TCP but this is legacy
 - charged per hour or partial hour the CLB is running and each GB of data that passes thru the LB

+## Elastic Network Interface
+- Represents a virtual network card
+- each network has a primary network interface
+-

+## API Gateway